ipfs/kubo/docs/config.md

 another node, even if this other node is on a different network.
 This may trigger netscan alerts on some hosting providers or cause strain in some setups.

+> [!TIP]
-The `server` configuration profile fills up this list with sensible defaults, preventing dials to all non-routable IP addresses (e.g., `/ip4/192.168.0.0/ipcidr/16`, which is the multiaddress representation of `192.168.0.0/16`) but you should always check settings against your own network and/or hosting provider.
+> The [`server` configuration profile](#server-profile) fills up this list with sensible defaults,
+> preventing dials to all non-routable IP addresses (e.g., `/ip4/192.168.0.0/ipcidr/16`,
+> which is the multiaddress representation of `192.168.0.0/16`) but you should always
+> check settings against your own network and/or hosting provider.

 Default: `[]`